storyblok/storyblok-react/README.md

 ## Next.js using Pages Router and Remix

-In this section, the way to use the SDK with the `pages` directory is described.
+In this section, we'll see how to use the React SDK with the `pages` directory approach.

 The initalization remains the same when you work with Next.js.
 You can intialze the SDK in the `_app.js` file.
 Please refer to the 'Initialization' section above to read more.

 ### Fetching Content

-The SDK provdies a `getStoryblokApi` object in your app, which is an instance of [storyblok-js-client](https://github.com/storyblok/storyblok-js-client).
+The SDK provides a `getStoryblokApi` object in your app, which is an instance of [storyblok-js-client](https://github.com/storyblok/storyblok-js-client).
 This can be used to fetch the content from Storyblok.
 You can use it in functions like `getStaticProps`, `getStaticPaths`, `getServerSideProps` etc.

 ```js
 import { getStoryblokApi } from "@storyblok/react";